Academics

 January

-• Attend the College Counseling class meeting.
+• Attend the college counseling class meetings.
 Topics include researching colleges, visiting campuses, and planning your standardized testing timeline.
 There is also a tutorial on Scoir and its web-based college research and test prep resources.

 • Juniors receive individual college counselor assignments.

-• Students complete the Junior Brag Sheet and schedule their first meeting with their college counselor.
+• Students complete the College Counseling 20 Question Survey and schedule their first meeting with their college counselor.

-• Develop a plan for when to take standardized tests (SAT, SAT Subject Tests, and/or the ACT).
+• Develop a plan for when to take standardized tests (SAT, and/or the ACT).

 • If interested, sign up for the optional on-campus SAT/ACT prep class.